6 Trump Staffers Test Positive For COVID-19 Ahead Of Tulsa Rally

 "I won't be wearing a mask," she said.
 "It's a personal decision.
 I'm tested regularly.
 I feel that it's safe for me to not be wearing a mask, and I'm in compliance with CDC guidelines, which are recommended but not required."

-The CDC recommends that everyone wears "cloth face coverings in public settings where other social distancing measures are difficult to maintain."
-The Trump campaign required everyone who attends the rally to sign a waiver releasing the campaign and the president of any liability if guests are exposed to COVID-19.
+The Centers for Disease Control and Prevention recommends that everyone wear "cloth face coverings in public settings where other social distancing measures are difficult to maintain."
+The Trump campaign is requiring that everyone who attends the rally sign a waiver releasing the campaign and the president of any liability if guests are exposed to COVID-19.

-This is the first Trump rally since the pandemic began spreading across the U.S. in February, and comes amid a wide dispute over whether the rally should even take place.
+This is the first Trump rally since the pandemic began spreading across the U.S. in February and comes amid a wide dispute over whether the rally should even take place.
 On Friday, the Oklahoma Supreme Court rejected an appeal in a lawsuit filed this week by a group of Tulsa residents who were fighting to have organizers enforce social distancing measures.
-The lawsuit claimed that the rally could increase the spread of COVID-19, since it is held indoors at a 19,000-seat center in Oklahoma, a state that has seen a spike in the virus.
-Tulsa was also supposed to be under curfew for the weekend, but that was lifted on Friday.
+The lawsuit said that the rally could increase the spread of COVID-19, because it is held indoors at a 19,000-seat center in Oklahoma, a state that has seen a spike in the virus.
+Tulsa was also supposed to be under curfew for the weekend, but it was lifted on Friday.

 "Last night, I enacted a curfew at the request of Tulsa Police Chief Wendell Franklin, following consultation with the United States Secret Service based on intelligence they had received," Tulsa Mayor G.T.
 Bynum said in a statement.
 "Today, we were told the curfew is no longer necessary so I am rescinding it."